 Individual grants in the range of $50 to $400 will be awarded on a quarterly basis by the xMinds Board of Directors, who will select the recipients from the applications received prior to each quarterly deadline (March 15, June 15, September 15, and December 15).
 The Board will, in its sole discretion, determine which applications to grant, considering the Board’s assessment of both the quality of the training or materials requested, and the applicant’s potential to make use of them to advance the mission of xMinds.

 We encourage both general and special educators and paraeducators to apply.
-Click here to download an application.
+Apply online for an xMinds Educator Grant.

 These training modules are being developed by the National Professional Development Center on Autism Spectrum Disorders in collaboration with Ohio Center for Autism and Low Incidence (OCALI) and other partners.
 AIM is designed to provide high-quality information and professional development for anyone who supports, instructs, works with, or lives with someone with autism.
 Each module guides you through case studies, instructional videos, pre- and post-assessments, a glossary, and much more.
 AIM modules are available at no cost.
 If you would like to receive credit for your time on AIM, certificate and credit options are available for a fee.